brentgroves/repsys/research/a_l/istio/security/authentication.md

 - Google Auth

 In all cases, Istio stores the authentication policies in the Istio config store via a custom Kubernetes API.
 Istiod keeps them up-to-date for each proxy, along with the keys where appropriate.
 Additionally, Istio supports authentication in permissive mode to help you understand how a policy change can affect your security posture before it is enforced.

-## Mutual TLS authentication

-Istio tunnels service-to-service communication through the client- and server-side PEPs, which are implemented as Envoy proxies.
-When a workload sends a request to another workload using mutual TLS authentication, the request is handled as follows:

-Istio re-routes the outbound traffic from a client to the client’s local sidecar Envoy.
-The client side Envoy starts a mutual TLS handshake with the server side Envoy.
-During the handshake, the client side Envoy also does a secure naming check to verify that the service account presented in the server certificate is authorized to run the target service.
-The client side Envoy and the server side Envoy establish a mutual TLS connection, and Istio forwards the traffic from the client side Envoy to the server side Envoy.
-The server side Envoy authorizes the request.
-If authorized, it forwards the traffic to the backend service through local TCP connections.
-Istio configures TLSv1_2 as the minimum TLS version for both client and server with the following cipher suites:

-ECDHE-ECDSA-AES256-GCM-SHA384

-ECDHE-RSA-AES256-GCM-SHA384

-ECDHE-ECDSA-AES128-GCM-SHA256

-ECDHE-RSA-AES128-GCM-SHA256

-AES256-GCM-SHA384

-AES128-GCM-SHA256

-## Permissive mode

-Istio mutual TLS has a permissive mode, which allows a service to accept both plaintext traffic and mutual TLS traffic at the same time.
-This feature greatly improves the mutual TLS onboarding experience.

-Many non-Istio clients communicating with a non-Istio server presents a problem for an operator who wants to migrate that server to Istio with mutual TLS enabled.
-Commonly, the operator cannot install an Istio sidecar for all clients at the same time or does not even have the permissions to do so on some clients.
-Even after installing the Istio sidecar on the server, the operator cannot enable mutual TLS without breaking existing communications.

-With the permissive mode enabled, the server accepts both plaintext and mutual TLS traffic.
-The mode provides greater flexibility for the on-boarding process.
-The server’s installed Istio sidecar takes mutual TLS traffic immediately without breaking existing plaintext traffic.
-As a result, the operator can gradually install and configure the client’s Istio sidecars to send mutual TLS traffic.
-Once the configuration of the clients is complete, the operator can configure the server to mutual TLS only mode.
-For more information, visit the Mutual TLS Migration tutorial.

-## Secure naming

-Server identities are encoded in certificates, but service names are retrieved through the discovery service or DNS.
-The secure naming information maps the server identities to the service names.
-A mapping of identity A to service name B means “A is authorized to run service B”.
-The control plane watches the apiserver, generates the secure naming mappings, and distributes them securely to the PEPs.
-The following example explains why secure naming is critical in authentication.

-Suppose the legitimate servers that run the service datastore only use the infra-team identity.
-A malicious user has the certificate and key for the test-team identity.
-The malicious user intends to impersonate the service to inspect the data sent from the clients.
-The malicious user deploys a forged server with the certificate and key for the test-team identity.
-Suppose the malicious user successfully hijacked (through DNS spoofing, BGP/route hijacking, ARP spoofing, etc.) the traffic sent to the datastore and redirected it to the forged server.

-When a client calls the datastore service, it extracts the test-team identity from the server’s certificate, and checks whether test-team is allowed to run datastore with the secure naming information.
-The client detects that test-team is not allowed to run the datastore service and the authentication fails.

-Note that, for non HTTP/HTTPS traffic, secure naming doesn’t protect from DNS spoofing, in which case the attacker modifies the destination IPs for the service.
-Since TCP traffic does not contain Host information and Envoy can only rely on the destination IP for routing, Envoy may route traffic to services on the hijacked IPs.
-This DNS spoofing can happen even before the client-side Envoy receives the traffic.

-## Authentication architecture

-You can specify authentication requirements for workloads receiving requests in an Istio mesh using peer and request authentication policies.
-The mesh operator uses .yaml files to specify the policies.
-The policies are saved in the Istio configuration storage once deployed.
-The Istio controller watches the configuration storage.

-Upon any policy changes, the new policy is translated to the appropriate configuration telling the PEP how to perform the required authentication mechanisms.
-The control plane may fetch the public key and attach it to the configuration for JWT validation.
-Alternatively, Istiod provides the path to the keys and certificates the Istio system manages and installs them to the application pod for mutual TLS.
-You can find more info in the Identity and certificate management section.

-Istio sends configurations to the targeted endpoints asynchronously.
-Once the proxy receives the configuration, the new authentication requirement takes effect immediately on that pod.

-Client services, those that send requests, are responsible for following the necessary authentication mechanism.
-For request authentication, the application is responsible for acquiring and attaching the JWT credential to the request.
-For peer authentication, Istio automatically upgrades all traffic between two PEPs to mutual TLS.
-If authentication policies disable mutual TLS mode, Istio continues to use plain text between PEPs.
-To override this behavior explicitly disable mutual TLS mode with destination rules.
-You can find out more about how mutual TLS works in the Mutual TLS authentication section.

 ## Authentication Architecture